Charles-Huang-Y4/GIT-Hacking-for-Humanity-2019/README.md

 # Girls in Tech - Hacking for Humanity(2019)

-**Challenge Statement:** \nHow might we use technology to educate and connect people to the natural world?
+**Challenge Statement:** How might we use technology to educate and connect people to the natural world?

 ***Scenario 1:** Demonstrate how can we use technology to raise awareness and get more mainstream attention to green initiatives?*